varda-dev/Varda-Server/README.md

 # Varda Server Setup (Debian)
-1. Close the repo to the server.
+1. Clone the repo to the server.
   * `git clone https://github.com/varda-dev/Varda-Server.git`
 2. Run `./setup-server.sh` to prepare the server.
 This creates a user, sets up directories and systemd scripts.
 # Minecraft Server Setup